January 14, 2022

-The Flower Pot Rocks are a New Brunswick icon.
-Jetting out of the Bay of Fundy, the rocks earned their nickname because the trees that grow out of the brown stacks cause them to resemble clay pots, or simply, flower pots!
-Visit from mid-May until mid-October, and you can walk beneath the rocks at low tide, then return a few hours later at high tide and kayak around them.
+The Hopewell Rocks are a New Brunswick icon.
+Located along Hopewell Cape, these free-standing sea stacks have been shaped by the tides of the Bay of Fundy over thousands of years, resulting in the unique structures you’ll see when you visit.
+Make your way here from mid-May until mid-October, and you can walk beneath the rocks at low tide, then return a few hours later at high tide and kayak around them.

 Located along New Brunswick’s Acadian Coast, Kouchibouguac National Park is ideal for water lovers.
 After all, it boasts the warmest saltwater beaches north of Virginia!
 Take a dip at Kellys Beach or Callanders Beach in the summer, enjoy skiing and snowshoeing in the winter, or head out on a hike or bike ride any time of year.
 Then, when the sun goes down, camp out in one of the darkest places in North America and see the stars in a whole new light Dark Sky Preserve.

 King’s Landing is New Brunswick’s living museum, allowing you to experience what life was like in the province some 200 years ago!
 Set across 300 acres and home to more than 70,000 artifacts and 70 historic buildings, there’s no time like the present to dive into the past at King’s Landing.